microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

--  Dynamic Modules cannot use WDF callbacks.
+-  Dynamic Modules cannot use WDF Plug and Play callbacks.
 So, Modules that can be instantiated as Dynamic use this function to determine if WDF callbacks should be set.

 ### DMF_ModuleIsInFilterDriver
 ```